ryaneverett33/Website/_posts/2023-03-11-add-dolby-vision.md

 video:12303996kB audio:0kB subtitle:0kB other streams:0kB global headers:0kB muxing overhead: 0.000000%
 ```

 Once the video hasn't been extracted, we can then use it to extract the Dolby Vision metadata using quietvoid's excellent [dovi-tool](https://github.com/quietvoid/dovi_tool).
 Since we'll be adding this metadata to a HDR10 source, we need to make the metadata compatible.
-Specifically, we'll be converting from Profile 5 metadata to Profile 8.1 metadata.
+Specifically, we'll be converting from Profile 5 metadata to Profile 8.1 metadata which is backwards compatible with HDR10.
+One benefit to this is that the resultant video will still work with displays that don't support Dolby Vision.

 ```
 > dovi_tool.exe -m 2 extract-rpu .\profile5.hevc